oci-landing-zones/oci-landing-zone-operating-entities/examples/readme.md

 &nbsp;

 A set of landing zones extension ready for specific workloads.
 Each flavour has a design with IaC configurations ready to be deployed.

+THIS WILL BE ADDED SOON.

+&nbsp;

+&nbsp;

+# License

+Copyright (c) 2023 Oracle and/or its affiliates.

+Licensed under the Universal Permissive License (UPL), Version 1.0.

+See [LICENSE](LICENSE) for more details.